DevTeam/Pure.DI/README.md

 ## Key features

 Pure.DI is not a framework or library, but a source code generator.
 It generates a partial class to create object graphs in the Pure DI paradigm.
 To make this object graph accurate, it uses a set of hints that are checked at compile time.
-Since all the work is done at compile time, you only have effective code ready to use at run time.
-The generated code is independent of .NET library calls or reflection and is efficient in terms of performance and memory consumption because, like normal code, it is subject to all optimizations and integrates seamlessly into any application - without using delegates, extra method calls, boxing, type conversions, etc.
+Since all the work is done at compile time, the efficient code is ready to use only at runtime.
+The generated code does not depend on .NET library calls or reflections and is efficient in terms of performance and memory consumption because, like regular code, it is subject to all optimizations and can be easily integrated into any application - without the use of delegates, additional method calls, boxes, type conversions, etc.

-- [X] DI without any IoC/DI containers, frameworks, dependencies and therefore without performance impact or side effects.
+- [X] DI without any IoC/DI containers, frameworks, dependencies and hence no performance impact or side effects.
   >_Pure.DI_ is actually a [.NET code generator](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview).
-It generates simple code as well as if you were doing it yourself: de facto just a bunch of nested constructors` calls.
-And you can see this code at any time.
+It generates simple code as well as if you were doing it yourself: de facto it's just a bunch of nested constructor calls.
+And that code can be viewed at any time.
-- [X] A predictable and verifiable dependency graph is built and verified on the fly while you write the code.
+- [X] A predictable and verified dependency graph is built and validated on the fly while writing code.
-  >All the logic for analyzing the graph of objects, constructors, methods happens at compile time.
-Thus, the _Pure.DI_ tool notifies the developer about missing or circular dependency, for cases when some dependencies are not suitable for injection, etc., at compile-time.
-Developers have no chance of getting a program that crashes at runtime due to these errors.
-All this magic happens simultaneously as the code is written, this way, you have instant feedback between the fact that you made some changes to your code and your code was already checked and ready for use.
+  >All the logic of analyzing the graph of objects, constructors, and methods takes place at compile time.
+Thus, _Pure.DI_ notifies the developer about missing or circular dependencies, cases when some dependencies are not suitable for injection, etc. at the compilation time.
+There is no chance for the developer to get a program that crashes at runtime because of these errors.
+All this magic happens at the same time as you write your code, so you have instant feedback between the fact that you have made changes to your code and the fact that your code is already tested and ready to use.
 - [X] Does not add any dependencies to other assemblies.
-  >Using a pure DI approach, you don't add runtime dependencies to your assemblies.
+  >When using pure DI, no runtime dependencies are added to assemblies because only basic language constructs and nothing more are used.
-- [X] Highest performance, including compiler and JIT optimizations.
+- [X] Highest performance, including compiler and JIT optimization and minimal memory consumption.
-  >All generated code runs as fast as your own, in pure DI style, including compile-time and run-time optimizations.
-As mentioned above, graph analysis doing at compile-time, but at run-time, there are just a bunch of nested constructors, and that's it.
+  >All generated code runs as fast as your own, in pure DI style, including compile-time and run-time optimization.
+As mentioned above, graph analysis is done at compile time, and at runtime there are only a bunch of nested constructors, and that's it.
+Memory is spent only on the object graph being created.
 - [X] It works everywhere.
-  >Since a pure DI approach does not use any dependencies or the [.NET reflection](https://docs.microsoft.com/en-us/dotnet/framework/reflection-and-codedom/reflection) at runtime, it does not prevent your code from working as expected on any platform: Full .NET Framework 2.0+, .NET Core, .NET, UWP/XBOX, .NET IoT, Xamarin, Native AOT, etc.
+  >Since the pure DI approach does not use any dependencies or [.NET reflection](https://docs.microsoft.com/en-us/dotnet/framework/reflection-and-codedom/reflection) at runtime, it does not prevent the code from running as expected on any platform: Full .NET Framework 2.0+, .NET Core, .NET, UWP/XBOX, .NET IoT, Xamarin, Native AOT, etc.
-- [X] Ease of use.
+- [X] Ease of Use.
   >The _Pure.DI_ API is very similar to the API of most IoC/DI libraries.
-And it was a deliberate decision: the main reason is that programmers do not need to learn a new API.
+And this was a conscious decision: the main reason is that programmers don't need to learn a new API.
-- [X] Ultra-fine tuning of generic types.
+- [X] Superfine customization of generic types.
-  >_Pure.DI_ offers special type markers instead of using open generic types.
-This allows you to more accurately build the object graph and take full advantage of generic types.
+  >In _Pure.DI_ it is proposed to use special marker types instead of using open generic types.
+This allows you to build the object graph more accurately and take full advantage of generic types.
-- [X] Supports basic .NET BCL types out of the box.
+- [X] Supports the major .NET BCL types out of the box.
   >_Pure.DI_ already [supports](#base-class-library) many of [BCL types](https://docs.microsoft.com/en-us/dotnet/standard/framework-libraries#base-class-libraries) like `Array`, `IEnumerable<T>`, `IList<T>`, `ISet<T>`, `Func<T>`, `ThreadLocal`, `Task<T>`, `MemoryPool<T>`, `ArrayPool<T>`, `ReadOnlyMemory<T>`, `Memory<T>`, `ReadOnlySpan<T>`, `Span<T>`, `IComparer<T>`, `IEqualityComparer<T>` and etc. without any extra effort.
-- [X] Good for creating libraries or frameworks and where resource consumption is particularly critical.
+- [X] Good for building libraries or frameworks where resource consumption is particularly critical.
-  >High performance, zero memory consumption/preparation overhead and no dependencies make it an ideal assistant for building libraries and frameworks.
+  >Its high performance, zero memory consumption/preparation overhead, and lack of dependencies make it ideal for building libraries and frameworks.

 ## Schrödinger's cat shows how it works [![CSharp](https://img.shields.io/badge/C%23-code-blue.svg)](samples/ShroedingersCat)

-### The reality is that
+### The reality is

 ![Cat](readme/cat.png?raw=true)